broadinstitute/ml4h/ml4cvd/DATA_MODELING_TESTS.md

 Once you have a virtual machine and an environment setup it is time to start learning.
 The first step is to create training data by writing tensors to the disk.

-To write tensors with default categorical and continuous phenotypes, and no MRI or EKG data, `source activate` your `conda` environment and run:
+To write tensors with default categorical and continuous phenotypes, and no MRI or EKG data
 ```
 ${HOME}/ml/scripts/tf.sh ${HOME}/ml/ml4cvd/recipes.py --mode tensorize --tensors ${HOME}/my_tensors/ --max_sample_id 1003000 --mri_field_id  --xml_field_id
 ```